 Dr. Denomme received the College’s Outstanding Achievement Award in 1997.
 He is an internationally recognized expert in 19th century French literature and the D.H.
 Gordon Professor Emeritus of French at the University of Virginia.
 A lifetime member of the College’s President Council, in 2000 he established the George E. and Sarah Denomme Memorial Scholarship at Assumption in honor of his parents.
 It is awarded annually to a student concentrating in French studies: language, literate, culture, philosophy or politics.
 He received an honorary degree from the College in 2001.
 Robert passed away in May 2011.

 Lou received the College’s Outstanding Achevement Award in 1996 and was awarded an honorary degree from the College the same year.

 He was featured in the spring 2011 issue of Assumption Magazine

 Roger received the College’s Outstanding Achievement Award in 1995 for his development of software that provides diagnoses of diseases and medical conditions in 12 languages.
 Roger is a emeritas professor in medicine from the University of Sherbrooke in Sherbrooke, Quebec, Canada, where he was employed for 15 years and from which he was awarded an honorary degree in 2005.
 He retired from teaching in 2007.

 Dr. Shen was the first recipient of the Assumption College Outstanding Achievement Award in 1979.
 He is an astrophysicist at the University of Pennsylvania and a former member of the Board of Trustees for the National Science Foundation.
 Benjamin was a former teacher at Assumption Prep School (1954-56), a former member of Assumption College Board of Trustees and received and honorary degree from the College in 1972.

-From the winter 2003 issue of Assumption Magazine:
+He was featured in the winter 2003 issue of Assumption Magazine.